Article updated on March 7, 2025

 There are two ways you can go about approaching poker:

-• Exploitable: You deviate from GTO and aim to maximise your profits even further.
-You target your opponents’ exploitable tendencies when making decisions.
+You deviate from GTO and aim to maximise your profits even further.
+When making decisions, you target your opponents’ exploitable tendencies.
+Knowing when and how to bluff in poker can be a part of this strategy.

-From maths-related calculations to bankroll management system, to value-to-bluff, it’s all here:
+It’s all here, from maths-related calculations to bankroll management systems to value-to-bluff.

 Poker Cheat Sheet Summary